 In Zambézia Province, Mozambique, where the prevalence of HIV and Tuberculosis (TB) co-infection remains high, integrating HIV and TB services is a public health priority.
 In 2018, 36% of those screened TB-positive were also HIV-positive, according to the World Health Organization.

 The Avante program supports health facilities (HF) to provide high quality HIV/TB clinical care services.
 This program is funded by PEPFAR through the United States Centers for Disease Control and Prevention (CDC) and seeks to control the HIV epidemic by supporting the sustainable implementation of HIV and Tuberculosis (TB) services in the province of Zambézia.
-The Avante program is implemented by Vanderbilt University Medical Center and its affiliate Friends in Global Health (FGH), working in partnership with the Government of Mozambique at the national, provincial, district, health facility and community levels.
-FGH has been working in Zambézia province since 2006.
+The Avante program is implemented by Vanderbilt University Medical Center (VUMC) and its affiliate Friends in Global Health (FGH), working in partnership with the Government of Mozambique (GoM) at the national, provincial, district, health facility and community levels.
+FGH has been working in Zambézia Province since 2006.

 Support provided at the Health Facility and community level

 • District TB Officers and Cough Officers assigned to supported districts

 • Counselors allocated to TB clinics

 - Collect and review of TB data at supported health facilities, with discussion of results with service providers to identify bottlenecks in program implementation

 - Report on TB preventive treatment using databases (OpenMRS) with the support of data clerks for evidence-based solutions

 - Transport laboratory TB specimens throughout the province and support logistical initiatives

 - Expand TB One Stop Model and improve infection control